zhangchl007/acme-fitness-store/README.md

     | sort by TimeGenerated
 ```

-Type and run the following Kusto query to see all the logs from the managed Spring Cloud
-Config Gateway managed by Azure Spring Cloud:
+Type and run the following Kusto query to see all the logs from Spring Cloud Gateway managed by Azure Spring Apps:

 ```sql
     AppPlatformSystemLogs